Rodionio/WeatherAppCompose/README.md

 # WeatherAppCompose
-Weather app on Jetpack Compose with API key
+Weather app on Jetpack Compose with  using API key